-- 15.0 RECOMMENDED SPARES for Part Nos.
-Do not over tighten cap head screws in gas valve body.
-Ensure electrical plugs are firmly and correctly located and holding screws are tightened. - 5) Replace assembly ensuring correct orientation of the gas valve.
-Ensure that the gas flow is in the same direction as the arrow on the valve.
+4) Replace assembly ensuring correct orientation of the gas valve.
+Ensure that the gas flow is in the same direction as the arrow on the bottom of the valve.
 Refit all external components and replace plug into controls housing socket, re-fit and tighten screws holding plug to housing.
 Switch on gas and power supply and check for integrity of all joints using a proprietary leak detector.

-Ensure gas valve's operation is correct and safe before continuing.
-Refer to Figure No. 3 if necessary, for valve integrity check procedure.
+Ensure gas valve(s) operation is correct and safe before continuing.
+Refer to Figure No. 3 if necessary for valve integrity check procedure.

-6) Re-light the boiler using instructions on the inside of the door.
-Check and adjust the manifold gas pressure, refer to Figure No. 1 or Appendix 'A' for correct setting relating to the boiler size installed.
+5) Re-light the boiler using instructions on the inside of the door.
+Check and adjust, the low fire/start gas and high fire gas pressures, refer to Figure No. 1 for Natural Gas or Appendix 'A' - propane firing, for correct settings.
+Re-set throttle valve position, if replaced, see Figure No. 16 for procedure.

-If necessary, refer to Section 11.4: Commissioning the Boiler, for correct procedures.
+If necessary, refer to Section 11.4 Commissioning the Boiler, for correct procedures.